Alice Tubello

 Alice Tubello (born 30 January 2001) is a French tennis player.

 Tubello has a career-high singles ranking by the WTA of 219, achieved on 26 August 2024.
 She also has a best doubles ranking of 460, achieved on 12 June 2023.

-Tubello won her first major ITF title at the 2023 Wiphold International in South Africa, in the doubles draw partnering Mai Hontama.
+Tubello won her first bigger ITF title at the 2023 Wiphold International in South Africa, in the doubles draw partnering Mai Hontama.

 Career

 2024: ITF consistency

 After slow start in her senior career, in 2024, Tubello had a breakthrough year, marking her best season to date.
 Competing primarily on the ITF Circuit, she showcased improvement and consistency by capturing multiple titles and rarely being eliminated before quarterfinals.
 During the March–April period, she has made 14 consecutive wins that give her two titles in Le Havre (a W15 tournament) and Bujumbura (a W35 tournament), respectively.
 Her winning streak then was stopped with the loss at another W35 tournament in Bujumbura.
 A month later, she has won another W35 title, this time in Sopó.
 In late June, she reached final at the W35 Périgueux tournament.

 As a wildcard player, she attempted the French Open qualifying and reached second round of qualifying.
 The first round match win was her first at any Grand Slam.